-is required due to the block diagonal structure of the 2-RDM of the AGP wave function.
+where $j/{\bar j}$ and $k/{\bar k}$ represent paired fermions, which are given by $j=2m/{\bar j}=2m-1$ and $k=2n/{\bar k}=2n-1$ for integers $m,n$ in the framework of the AGP wavefunction.
 After Jordan-Wigner transformation to the qubit representation, we can equivalently represent this block of the 2-RDM in terms of the qubit excitation operators as

 For fixed number $N$ of electrons, if the 2-RDM is normalized to $N(N-1)$ as in second quantization, the maximum eigenvalue for even $N$ is bounded from above by $N$ as shown by Yang \cite{Y1962} and Sasaki \cite{S1965}.
 Moreover, for a finite rank of $r$ orbitals, this bound can be further tightened \cite{C1963,Coleman_1965} to